GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 After this, we can store our data flat file in our Cloud Storage and also start setting up all the Cloud services to be used.

 Next, we will be ready to deploy this code into our open-source data pipeline tool Mage.
-After we’ve created the main ETL bash pipeline in Mage, we will orchestrate it using our IaaS Computer Engine (VM) so that it can be exported into our data warehouse BigQuery.
+After we’ve created the main ETL bash pipeline in Mage, we will orchestrate it using our IaaS Computer Engine (VM).
+This will allow us to export our dataframes into our data warehouse in BigQuery.

 Once the data is exported, we can start querying the parameters and variables we want to display into our reports/dashboards further on.